Sunday 14th February 2021 - Worship at Home

 I see the things I have started but not completed,

-I see the things I have neglected because I judged them to be too difficult or too trivial
+I see the things I have neglected because I judged them to be too difficult or

 I hear the words I have spoken and regretted the moment they left my lips